 This bit of reflection comes after reading about the recent tragedy in Morocco of two wonderful Scandinavian women who were brutally murdered by religious extremists while camping in the Atlas Mountains.
 From what I read about them, they were both adventurous souls who were enamored with the outdoors, enthralled by the world, and sought to satiate their curiosities.
 Their lives were cut short, but in that time they likely saw so much beauty in the world and experienced more than many ever will.
 This news makes me feel many things.
 I feel utter sadness that this is something that happens in our world; I feel guilty for always jetting off when I have a comfortable and safe life at home; I feel inspired by their passion and fearless spirits; I feel twinges of regret for the risks I’ve taken while traveling; I feel lucky that I’ve not fallen victim to tragic circumstances and been in unsafe situations.

 I’ve travelled on my own across several continents, and I do try to be mindful of my surroundings, but as the old saying goes, you never know.
+And you really never do.
 I could tell you that those women were murdered by Muslim men that practice Islam and that I lived in a nation with the world’s largest Muslim population (Indonesia), yet the most unsafe I’ve ever felt while traveling was at a train station in Marseille, France.
 In Indonesia, I never felt threatened or in an unsafe situation.
 In fact, Indonesians are amongst the friendliest bunch I’ve encountered.
 And how many people travel to France versus Indonesia?
-But in the end, it’s not about religion, nor is it about what country you are in – it is human behavior.
-And, as you may know, there are humans everywhere.
-A lot of them.
+But in the end, it’s not about religion, nor is it about what country you are in – it comes down to human behavior.
+And, as you may have noticed, there are humans everywhere.
+A whole lot of them, in fact.
 And some are not so good.
-However, I find solace in knowing that a whopping majority are.________________________________________________________________________________________
+Despite this, I find solace in knowing that a whopping majority are.

 Despite this recent unsettling tragedy, I do still want to go to Africa; I want to visit the pyramids of Egypt, to eat my way through Ethiopia, frolic through the deserts of Morocco, and go on a safari in Kenya and Tanzania.
 I also want to visit the Middle East (sorry Mom), and see Iran and Jordan.
 Every country has it’s difficulties, and I plan on visiting all these places, but I’m okay not going quite yet, or visiting with a friend or group (you’re welcome, Mom).
 Would I be fine going on my own?
 Probably.
 But you never know, and I’m not feeling particularly risky at the moment.